gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 When passed in, include any external dependencies when running `*-all` without asking.
 Note that an external dependency is a dependency that is outside the current terragrunt working directory, and is not respective to the included directories with `terragrunt-include-dir`.

+## terragrunt-debug

+**CLI Arg**: `--terragrunt-debug`

+When passed in, run Terragrunt in debug mode where the vars that are passed into Terragrunt are recorded as a tfvars.json file.